goku4vn/tway.dev/posts/worklife-balance/2025/06/24/managing-stress-and-pressure-in-software-development.md

 ---
 title-prefix: tway.dev
 title: Managing Stress and Pressure in Software Development
-subtitle: Unwind while coding: Strategies to maintain your calm in the fast-paced tech world.
+subtitle: "Unwind while coding: Strategies to maintain your calm in the fast-paced tech world."
 date: 2025-06-24
 date-meta: 2025-06-24
 author: Tung